Intensive Outpatient Program (IOP)

 • Tips to stay motivated and willing throughout behavioral therapy

-Step SIX
+Step four

 Next, the therapist and patient will work together to create what is referred to as a ‘fear structure analysis.’
 A fear structure is a map of the patient's triggers and coinciding compulsive behavior.
+This will be used as a guide throughout exposure and response prevention therapy.

-Step SEVEN
+Step five

-On average, it takes approximately 10-15 sessions to build a strong foundation of skills and understand how to implement them across OCD subtypes.
 Patients may feel confident at this point and are discharged from treatment, while most continue as they still have areas they want to work on and improve.
 Severe cases of OCD may need anywhere between 30-60 sessions.

 Ready to Start Your Healing Journey?